awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-prepare.md

   }
   ```
 + If you want to use the AWS CLI or the CloudTrail APIs to create an organization trail, you must enable trusted access for CloudTrail in Organizations, and you must manually create an Amazon S3 bucket with a policy that allows logging for an organization trail\.
 For more information, see [Creating a Trail for an Organization with the AWS Command Line Interface](cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md)\.
-+ If you want to use an existing IAM role to add monitoring of an organization trail to Amazon CloudWatch Logs, you must manually modify the IAM role to allow delivery of CloudWatch Logs for member accounts to the CloudWatch Logs group in the master account\.
-For example:
++ If you want to use an existing IAM role to add monitoring of an organization trail to Amazon CloudWatch Logs, you must manually modify the IAM role to allow delivery of CloudWatch Logs for member accounts to the CloudWatch Logs group in the master account, as shown in the following example\.

   ```
   {